schoeberl/chisel-lab/lab1/README.md

 Do not get intimidated by those about 20 lines of code, you will soon understand the details.
 Today's lab topic is to get the tool flow working down to a configured FPGA.

-Open the sbt shell at the bottom of IntelliJ window.
-This will take some time at the first time (displaying initializing).
-When it is ready type
+Open the terminal at the bottom of the IntelliJ window start the build process with:
 ```
-run
+sbt run
 ```
 to compile and run your project.